Pawpawsaurus

 Pawpawsaurus, meaning "Pawpaw Lizard", is a nodosaurid ankylosaur from the Cretaceous (late Albian) of Tarrant County, Texas, discovered in May 1992.
 The only species yet assigned to this taxon, Pawpawsaurus campbelli, is based on a complete skull (lacking mandibles) from the marine Paw Paw Formation (Washita Group).

 Discovery

 Pawpawsaurus was found in the Paw Paw Formation in Tarrant County, Texas, in May 1992, by Cameron Campbell.
-A complete skull is the only specimen, from which the binomial was named Pawpawsaurus campbelli.
+A complete skull, SMU 73203, is the only specimen, from which the binomial was named Pawpawsaurus campbelli.
 The Paw Paw Formation has produced another nodosaurid, Texasetes pleurohalio (Coombs, 1995), which may prove to be a senior synonym of Pawpawsaurus.
 This is the only nodosaurid known to have possessed the bony eyelids commonly found in ankylosaurids.
 The skull of Pawpawsaurus bears some notable similarities to that of Silvisaurus, such as the presence of teeth in the premaxilla and the restriction of the osseous secondary palate to the rostral portion of the palatal region.